Trevor Ariza: Return to Houston (2014–2018)

 On July 15, 2014, Ariza was re-acquired by the Houston Rockets in a three-team sign-and-trade deal that also involved the New Orleans Pelicans, which sent Omer Asik and Omri Casspi to the Pelicans, Melvin Ely to the Wizards, and Ariza, along with Alonzo Gee and Scotty Hopson, to the Rockets.

-On February 6, 2015, he tied a season-high with 24 points in a 117–111 wina's streak of 172 straight games played.
+On February 6, 2015, he tied a season-high with 24 points in a 117–111 win.
+This was during a streak of 172 straight games played.

 On January 24, 2016, he scored a season-high 29 points and made a season-high six three-pointers in a 115–104 win over the Dallas Mavericks.
 He topped that mark the following night, scoring 31 points in a 112–111 win over the New Orleans Pelicans.
 On February 27, he made two three-pointers against the San Antonio Spurs to extend his streak with at least one three-pointer to 29 games, the longest streak by a Rockets player since 39 in a row by Aaron Brooks in the 2009–10 season.
 The streak ended at 30 after shooting 0-of-8 from three-point range against the New Orleans Pelicans on March 2.

 On January 17, 2018, Ariza was suspended for two games without pay for entering the Los Angeles Clippers' locker room after a game against the team two days earlier.

-In Game 2 of the 2018 Western Conference Finals, on May 17, 2018, Ariza helped tie the series with 19 points and 6 assists in a 127-105 victory over the Golden State Warriors.
+In Game 2 of the 2018 Western Conference Finals, on May 17, 2018, Ariza helped tie the series with 19 points and 6 assists in a 127–105 victory over the Golden State Warriors.
 In Game 7 of the series, a deciding loss, Ariza missed all 9 of his 3-point attempts, and the Rockets set an NBA playoff record for most consecutive 3-point attempts missed with 27.